Here’s a timely warning. Always check winning lottery tickets yourself.

 But greed can do unpleasant things to some people.

 A recent NBC broadcast warned of the danger of dishonest store clerks attempting to steal winning lottery tickets, and various other scratch off lottery ticket scams.

 You walk into your local store to check your lottery ticket.
 That could be a scratch-off ticket or a regular lotto game.

-So you hand over your ticket to the store clerk who checks the ticket for you, and “bing”, you are indeed a winner.
-He hands back your winning ticket plus a small amount of cash.
+So you hand over your ticket to the store clerk who checks the ticket for you.
+“Congratulations” they say – you are indeed a winner.
+“You’ve won a free ticket – here you go, hope you have more good luck :-)”.

 But you’ve just been ripped off.

 Now the reality is, this dishonest store clerk just lied about how much your ticket was really worth.

 Did they scan the ticket?
 You can’t quite remember – you think so, they went to the machine… I think.
 I don’t remember hearing the winners ‘chime’ though..?

 They may have even thrown your ‘losing’ ticket in the trash (until you walk out the door).

 That store clerk kept your ticket to claim it later.